Cleveland Clinic Lerner Research Institute Logo

 In Windows NT/2000/XP, From the Start menu choose Settings and Control Panels.
 Select the System control panel and go to the Advanced tab to set the Environment Variables....

-We added our the variables to the User variables for username " using the New... button in the upper section of the panel.
-If you have administration privilege, you could add them to the System variables so all users on the machine would not have to individually set their own environment.
+Our team added the variables to the User variables for username using the New button in the upper section of the panel.
+If you have administration privilege, you can add them to the System variables so all users on the machine would not have to individually set their own environment.

 In Windows 9X/ME, edit the Autoexec.bat file on your System Disk, usually the C: drive.
 Add a line of the following form for each environment variable: